Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

     On Jenkins, in your project settings, you might also want to adjust "Scan Project Triggers" to a shorter period otherwise you will have to wait for 1 day between a new repository creation and jenkins to discover it.

-    As this will trigger a full analyze of all branches of git repositories of your Tuleap project, you need to find a balance between reactivity and Tuleap server overloading.
+    As this will trigger a full analyze of all branches and pull requests of git repositories of your Tuleap project, you need to find a balance between reactivity and Tuleap server overloading.

     If you don't create a new repository every other hours, you might want to let 1 day period and trigger manually the